Maung Maung Lwin: Lamphun Warriors

-On 21 December 2021, Maung moved to Thailand to joined with Thai League 2 club Lamphun Warriors.
+On 21 December 2021, Maung Maung Lwin moved to Thailand to joined with Thai League 2 club Lamphun Warriors.
 On 8 January 2022, he provided an assist on his debut in a 2–0 win to Customs United.
 Maung then scored his first goal for the club in 3–1 win against Muangkan United on 12 February.
 Maung then put on a 'Man of the Match' performances with a goal scored and providing two assists which put his team in a 3–2 win over Chiangmai on 25 February.
 In his first season at the club, he won the 2021–22 Thai League 2 where he became the first ever Myanmar player to win the Thai League 2 title.
+After 2025-26 Thai League 1 season, Lamphun Warriors announced a farewell for Maung Maung Lwin.

 International career

 Maung was called up to the Myanmar national team in September 2015 for a friendly match against New Zealand but didn't featured in the match.
 He had to wait until October where he made his debut against Lebanon on 8 October during the 2018 FIFA World Cup qualification.

 Maung scored his first goal for Myanmar on 6 June 2016 against Hong Kong where he also provided an assist in a 3–0 win in the 2016 AYA Bank Cup.

 Maung was selected to captain Myanmar in the October 2018 international friendly match against Bolivia and Bahrain.

 During the second round of the 2022 FIFA World Cup qualification on 14 November 2019.
 Maung scored a goal and provided an assist which gave Myanmar their first win in Group F in a 4–3 win over Tajikistan.

 In the 2022 AFF Championship, Maung scored a brace in a 3–2 loss against Singapore on 24 December 2022.

 In the 2024 AFF Championship, he scored a goal from a free kick against Philippines.
 He is known for his free kick taking ability.

 In the Maybank Challenge Cup, he scored the winning goal for ASEAN All-Stars against Manchester United in the 71st minute.